 Saturday, May 18th, 10AM - 4PM (roster is full)

 Create a Visual Journal and experiment with mixed media.
 Visual Journaling is an art form that records life experiences using images, words, and small objects (natural material, photos, notes, etc.).
 Pages are created by combining various mediums such as drawing, painting, and collage.
 Guided creative exercises will lay the foundation for creating your journal.
 This workshop will be led by artist, author, and educator - Donna Iona Drozda (see bio).

-Learn the basic principles of drawing such as value, line, positive and negative space.
-A variety of subject matter will be explored using pencil and charcoal.
-Students will also explore their creative voice through exercises in expression and creativity.
+Learn the basic principles of drawing, such as value, line, positive and negative space.
+A variety of subject matters will be explored using pencil and charcoal.
+Students will also explore their creative voices through exercises in expression and creativity.
 The session will be led by award-winning painter and teaching artist, Suzanne Stevens.

 Our mission is to cultivate community and growth with veterans, service members, military families, and caregivers through the arts.
 Learn more here.